 The incidence of youth unemployment in sub-Saharan Africa is estimated to be over 20 percent.
 The dynamics and causes of youth unemployment in Africa are complex and multi-dimensional.
-Youth (those between 15 and 25) represent more than 60 percent of the continent’s total population and account for 45 percent of the total labor force.
-Unlike other developing regions, sub-Saharan Africa’s population is becoming more youthful, with youth as a proportion of the total population projected at over 75 percent by 2015, due to the high fertility rate underlying the demographic momentum.
-The expectation is that this increase in the number of youth will not decline before 20 years or more.
+Youth (between 15 and 25) represent more than 60 percent of the continent’s total population and 45 percent of the full labor force.
+Unlike other developing regions, sub-Saharan Africa’s population is becoming more youthful, with youth as a proportion of the total population projected at over 75 percent by 2015 due to the high fertility rate underlying the demographic momentum.
+The expectation is that this increase in youth will not decline before 20 years or more.

 Twenty-First Century African Youth Movement (AYM) is a youth-focused social entrepreneurship and capacity development charitable organization.
-Founded in 1992, AYM as a global initiative, endeavors to improve the lives of millions of youths in Africa by creating job opportunities for them and imparting them employable skills.
+We were founded in 1992, AYM, as a global initiative, endeavors to improve the lives of millions of youths in Africa by creating job opportunities and imparting them employable skills.

 AYM puts young people on the path to self-sufficiency, economic productivity while fostering community resilience.
-We engage youth as social change makers and an active force in the rebuilding and development of war-torn Sierra Leone and throughout Africa.
+We engage youth as social change-makers and an active force in the rebuilding and developing war-torn Sierra Leone and throughout Africa.
 We are currently working in the Jong Chiefdom, Bonthe District partnering with youth to build local community-driven programs and business enterprises.

 With 200 million people aged between 15 and 24, Africa has the youngest population in the world.